Harrison-Li/QMES-thesis-template/README.md

 # Announcement
-This is a final-year dissertation template which is designed for QMES students (A joint program between NWPU and QMUL)
+This is a LaTeX template for QMES undergraduate students (A joint program between NWPU and QMUL)